mathiasandresen/uni-notes/docs/7-semester/DS/exam/5-clustered-storage.md

 * like GFS chunk-server

-Tablets are stored in SSTable (Sorted Strings Table) in GFS
+Tablets are stored in **SSTable** (Sorted Strings Table) in GFS

+* ordered and immutable map from keys to values (String, String)
+* mutations not performed on SSTables -- but written to log

 ![image-20210109142503313](images/5-clustered-storage/image-20210109142503313.png)